 Even Abacha’s family did not state the cause of his death; it only announced that in keeping with Muslim practice, a funeral would be held within the next 24 hours.
 Within those hours, the government did not make any official announcement relating to the real cause of Abacha’s death.

-As soon as news filtered in to other parts of the country around evening, jubilant Nigerians, especially in Lagos, broke into cheers.
+As soon as news filtered into other parts of the country in the evening, jubilant Nigerians, especially in Lagos, broke into cheers.
 Many saw an opportunity for a return to democracy – even though the military was not prepared to yield power.

-1986 Nobel Prize Winner in Literature, Wole Soyinka, who was in exile in Jerusalem at the time, said if Abacha’s death was natural, then it was a very graceful exit.
-Soyinka also said the death was an opportunity for the Nigerian civic society, the Nigerian military and the international community for a return to civilian rule.
+1986 Nobel Prize Winner in Literature, Wole Soyinka, who was in exile in Jerusalem at the time, said if Abacha’s death was natural, then it was a very graceful exit.[5]
+Soyinka also said the death was an opportunity for Nigerian civil society, the Nigerian military, and the international community to return to civilian rule.

 Gani Fawehinmi, who was a human rights lawyer and head of the Joint Action Committee of Nigeria, described Abacha as an evil man[6] and repeated his organisation’s call for the military to permit Chief M.K.O Abiola, who was still alive at the time, to head a “government of national unity” that would organise the writing of a new constitution and arrange for new elections.